tessamcdonnel/STAT-217-R-Course/chapter7.md

 `summary(anova.results)`

-For this exercise,
+*Remember, we are still using the `anorexia` data set.*
 *** =instructions
 - Use the format in the lesson to test if there is a difference in mean `Postwt` among the three `Treat` categories, name these results `anova.results`.
 - Use the `summary()` function to examine `anova.results`.
 - Click 'Submit Answer' and look ANOVA results.

 *** =hint
-- Follow the lesson format with correct dataset and variables.
+- For the first instruction, follow the lesson format with correct dataset and variables.
+For this test, the categorical variable is `Treat` and the quantitative variable is `Postwt`.
+- To get a summary of a the results type `summary(anova.results)`
 *** =pre_exercise_code
 ```{r}
 library(MASS)